Must-Try Recipe: Fig & Burrata Salad

 Layer the bottom of a serving plate with fresh arugula.

-Remove the stem area from the figs & cut in half – set aside.
+Remove the stem area from the figs & cut in half or quarter depending on the size – set aside.

 Break up the balls of burrata with your hands and distribute evenly along the platter.